Pomeroy Sport Centre

-The Pomeroy Sport Centre, is a sports venue in the Canadian town of Fort St. John, British Columbia.
+The Pomeroy Sport Centre, is a sports venue in the Canadian city of Fort St. John, British Columbia.
 The indoor arena features two ice hockey rinks, a long-track speed skating rink and a walking track.
 The venue was commissioned on 23 December 2009, and officially opened 13 October 2010.

 History

 Construction of the venue cost $44 million, of which $15 million was paid for by the provincial government.
 In addition to meeting local recreational needs, the venue was part of a provincial effort to provide for more elite sports efforts in the regional centres.
 In particular, the Peace River Region had been an important space for the development of several Canadian top speed skaters.

 The first use of the speed skating rink took place on 23 December 2009.
 The venue was officially opened on 13 October 2010.
 The city subsequently signed a fifteen year naming deal with the Pomeroy Group.